yueyu19/yy.bio/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Phd Candidate at <a href='https://www.ru.nl' target='blank'>Radboud University</a>, the Netherlands
+subtitle: Phd Candidate at <a href='https://www.ru.nl' target='blank'>Radboud University</a>, the Netherlands.

 profile:
   align: right